dotmailer/engagement-cloud-for-shopware/Readme.md

-# dotmailerEmailMarketing
+# DotmailerEmailMarketing
-## About dotmailerEmailMarketing
+## About DotmailerEmailMarketing
 This skeleton contains a License file, fileheader and a basic README.

 ## License